Word Entries at Get Words containing the term:

 social bucket

-A reference to the process by which liquid food is carried between the mandibles, thence to be shared with nest mates by mouth-to-mouth contact.
+A process by which liquid food is carried between the mandibles: By means of the social buckets, food can be shared with nest mates by mouth-to-mouth contact

 social homeostasis

-The maintenance of steady states at the level of the society either by control of the nest microclimate or by regulation of the population density, behavior, and physiology of the group members as a whole.
+The maintenance of steady states at the level of the society: Social homeostasis can be balanced either by control of the nest microclimate or by regulation of the population density, behavior, and physiology of the group members as a whole.

 social insect